This super moist Sweet Potato Pound Cake is made with

 - Cream cheese - room temperature

 - Powdered sugar

 - Milk - room temperature

 - Chopped pecans (optional)

-Steps to make the pound cake:
+Steps to make the Southern Sweet Potato Pound Cake:

-Preheat your oven to 350 degrees F. Wash your potatoes thoroughly, place them in a baking dish and bake for 1 ½ to 2 hours or until tender.
+Preheat your oven to 350 degrees F. Wash your potatoes thoroughly, place them in a baking dish, and bake for 1 ½ to 2 hours or until tender.
 We're not using canned sweet potatoes for this recipe, but you can do so if you choose.

 Using a hand or stand mixer cream the butter, brown sugar, and granulated sugar until combined.
 Add the eggs to the bowl one at a time, mixing well after each addition before adding the next egg.